munificent/craftinginterpreters/book/optimization.md

 bytes as the input.

-Fortunately, because this *is* the supported idiom for type punning, most compilers recognize the pattern and <span name="union">optimize</span> away the `memcpy()` entirely.
+Fortunately, because this *is* the supported idiom for type punning, most compilers recognize the pattern and optimize away the `memcpy()` entirely.

 "Unwrapping" a Lox number is the mirror image.

+^code as-number (1 before, 2 after)

+That macro calls this function:

+^code value-to-num (1 before, 2 after)

+It works exactly the same except we swap the types.
+Again, the compiler will eliminate all of it.
+Even though those calls to `memcpy()` will disappear, we still need to show the compiler *which* `memcpy()` we're calling so we also need an <span name="union">include</span>.

 <aside name="union" class="bottom">

-On the off chance you find yourself with a compiler that does not optimize this away, try this trick instead:
+If you find yourself with a compiler that does not optimize the `memcpy()` away, try this instead:

 ```c
 double valueToNum(Value value) {